 - jams and glyka tou koutaliou (“spoon sweets”), traditional desserts made from fruit preserved in syrup

-Mountain villages in Naxos
+Villages in Naxos

 During your stay on the island, you should definitely visit the picturesque mountain villages of Naxos.
 Contrary to most islands of the Aegean, Naxos has high mountains.
 There, you will find some of the most beautiful villages in Greece, most of them located on Mount Zas, the highest mountain in the Cyclades (about 1,000m).
 According to mythology, the ancient Greek god Zeus grew up on the mountain, which was named after him.